TheineAddict/Null-Expected/src/data/posts/author1/2025/10/controlled-chaos-pesticide-paradox.md

 slug: "controlled-chaos-pesticide-paradox"
 ---

-# Controlled Chaos: Rethinking Regression Testing and the Pesticide Paradox

 ### The paradox that started it all

 Every tester knows the *Pesticide Paradox*: the more often you run the same tests, the less likely they are to find new bugs.